Madison Public Library now offering free video streaming service with 30,000 titles

 When users start a film, they can watch it as many times as they want for 48 or 72 hours, depending on the title, without using a new credit.

-Under The Great Courses, the platform offers the 24-episode "The Skeptic's Guide to American History," the 48-episode "The History of Ancient Egypt," and the 24-episode "Nuclear Physics Explained."
+Titles under The Great Courses include the 24-episode “The Skeptic’s Guide to American History,” the 48-episode “The History of Ancient Egypt” and the 24-episode “Nuclear Physics Explained.”

-Library use was down in 2020 and 2021, as materials were harder to access because of the pandemic.
-Still, in 2021 all items with barcodes: books, DVDs, Blu-rays and CDs, were checked out 1,458,937 times, Amundson said.
+Library use was down in 2020 and 2021, as materials were harder to access because of the COVID-19 pandemic.
+Still, in 2021 all items with barcodes — books, DVDs, Blu-rays and CDs — were checked out more than 1.4 million times, Amundson said.

 Users are still checking out DVDs and Blu-rays in large numbers, she said.
-Together, circulation of those media at all nine Madison Public Libraries combined, was 349,166, or 23% of everything checked out, she said.
+Together, circulation of those media at all nine Madison libraries combined was 349,166, or 23% of everything checked out, she said.

-For 2021, Madison library cardholders also checked out 373,218 eBooks and 294,275 downloadable audio materials, according to librarian Katie Hanson from the library's collection management team.
+For 2021, Madison library cardholders also checked out about 373,000 eBooks and 294,000 downloadable audio materials, according to librarian Katie Hanson from the library’s collection management team.

 Neeyati Shah, the library’s community engagement and electronic resources librarian, said the library’s DVD collection still gets a lot of use in the streaming era.